Discover South Canterbury

 Fairlie Heritage Museum & Café

 Open 7 days, this fascinating museum has three memorabilia elements – rural heritage, motor heritage, and the Mackenzie District archive.
-It’s fourth element is a GREAT café!
+It’s fourth element is a GREAT french influenced café!

-Local government, manufacturing, engineering, farming and rural support businesses stand alongside the many tourism and hospitality businesses that make up Fairlie and the surrounding area.
+Local government, manufacturing, engineering, farming and rural support businesses stand alongside the many tourism, hospitality and retail businesses that make up Fairlie and the surrounding area.

 So much to see and do here.
 Find out What’s On or add your own South Canterbury event.